 It’s a good idea to also review what costs are not covered.

 If you are faced with a medical emergency when traveling outside of your home province, your Medi-Passport supplements the emergency portion of your Extended Health Care.
-Medi-Passport coverage is provided through Allianz Global Assistance, Sun Life’s travel benefit provider.
+Medi-Passport coverage is provided through Global Excel Management, Sun Life’s travel benefit provider.

 See the Emergency Medical Coverage page for more information.